 - Any student placed on Academic Suspension while on the waitlist or while enrolled in either nursing program will be withdrawn.
 Students wishing to pursue nursing after this may re-apply after following GRCC’s academic suspension policy and returning to good academic standing.

-Upon successful completion of all of the above requirements, the student’s name will be placed on the wait list.
+Upon successful completion of all the above requirements, the student’s name will be placed on the wait list.

 Courses that may be taken prior to entering the ADS Program:

 EN101, EN102, BI121, BI122, PY201, PY232, Humanities General Education Elective (select one, minimum 3 credits).
 These do NOT have to be completed to be placed on the wait list, however, EN101, PY201, BI121 and BI122 are pre-requisites for entry into the ADS Program.

 To be eligible for graduation from the ADN program, students must earn a minimum cumulative grade point average of 2.0.
 All General Education courses must be successfully completed with a grade of "C" or higher.
 As with all nursing courses, a grade of "B-" or higher is required in NUR 100.